NAVIGATION & GNSS

 GNSS Signal Classification

 An indoor positioning system is a system used to locate objects or people inside a building.
-Indoor positioning is an important capability for a wide range of applications including: location base services, public safety (first responders) and autonomous robotics (indoor navigation).
+Indoor positioning is an important capability for a wide range of applications including: location-based services, public safety (first responders), and autonomous robotics (indoor navigation).

-In our lab we develop indoor positioning systems which focuses on positioning methods for existing mobile phones for the mass commercial market (COTS devices).
+In our lab, we develop indoor positioning systems that focus on positioning methods for existing mobile phones for the mass commercial market (COTS devices).